Huntingdonshire map from 1673.

 Before reopening, a deep clean has been undertaken of the museum, with particular focus on the shop, toilets and reception areas.

-We will also be cleaning all the key areas of the museum on a daily basis, as usual, but in addition staff will also be cleaning during the day as visitors come and go.
+All the key areas of the museum are cleaned on a daily basis, as usual, and in addition staff, will also be cleaning during the day as visitors come and go.

 Signage outside the museum will display the key information below about our updated procedures

-- Visitors will be asked to wait outside if the shop is at capacity.
+- Visitors will be asked to wait outside if the shop and reception are is crowded.

 - We will be asking visitors to limit the touching of merchandise within the shop.